Razuer/chain-grep/README.md

     -   Local (chained) highlights specific to related files
     -   Global highlights visible across your entire workspace
     -   Quick clear buttons for all highlight types
+    -   Optional scrollbar indicators for all highlights
+-   **Intelligent Color Management**:
+    -   Configurable color palette with background/foreground pairs
+    -   Optional random color assignment from palette
+    -   Automatic color recycling when highlighting many terms
 -   **Results Management**: Easily manage all search results with one-click options to close all results or clear all highlights.
 -   **Automatic Re-Highlighting**: Whenever you return to a file, any highlights you had before are restored.
 -   **Easy Refresh**: The "Chain Grep: Refresh" command reverts the source file from disk (pulling in external changes, if any) and reapplies the entire chain.
 -   **Smart Memory Management**: Automatic cleanup of unused resources with configurable intervals.
 -   **Theme-Aware Icons**: All icons adapt automatically to light and dark themes for a consistent look.
 -   **Optional Multiline Regex**: When using regex, the extension can optionally apply `s` (dotall) flag automatically.
--   **Optional Random Color Palette**: If enabled, highlights are generated from a user-defined palette in random order.

 ## Usage